jgrassler/talks/monasca-onboarding/src/main.md

   * Please create both if you add a new check.

+  * Detailed documentation available in README

 <!--

-You'll find the Monasca agent in the [monasca-agent](https://github.com/openstack/monasca-agent) repository.
+You will find the Monasca agent in the [monasca-agent](https://github.com/openstack/monasca-agent) repository.

 The agent is the boots-on-the-ground component of Monasca: it runs on the